Gabriel, Archangel of the Moon

 Nov 21, 2022

-The Moon has been linked of motherhood and childbirth since the earliest days of human history.
-Gabriel's ties to childbirth also run deep.
-A tale is told in Jewish folklore of a tree in the Garden of Eden, upon which new souls grow like fruit.
-Once ripened, these fall into a "treasury of souls."
-When it's time for a mother to conceive, it is Gabriel who reaches into the treasury and unites a soul with its mother.
+The Moon has been linked to motherhood and childbirth since the earliest days of human history.
+Gabriel's ties to childbirth run equally deep.
+A tale is told in Jewish folklore of a tree in the Garden of Eden upon which new souls grow like fruit.
+Once ripened, they fall into a treasury of souls.
+When it is time for a mother to conceive, it is Gabriel who reaches into the treasury and unites a soul with its mother.

-An angel of deep compassion, Gabriel is an angel of revelation, communication, good tidings, new beginnings, motherhood and childbirth.
-Requests to Gabriel for aid are most appropriate on Mondays, the Moon's day.
+An angel of deep compassion, Gabriel presides over revelation, communication of all kinds, good tidings, new beginnings, motherhood and childbirth.
+Requests to Gabriel for aid are most appropriate on Mondays, the Moon's day, or in the Moon hour.